Millions of people have taken advantage of tax-efficient Individual Savings Accounts since their launch in 1999.

 Whether you are covered – and the amount of compensation that may come your way – will depend on the type of ISA held and what has happened.

 For example, the FSCS covers losses if the firm holding your money goes bust but won’t pay out for investment losses due to poor performance.

 This means you can’t make a claim if the stock market suddenly takes a dive and the value of your investment fund starts to tumble.

 How much money can you claim back?

-The compensation on offer for Cash ISAs also differs from Stocks & Shares ISAs had differed up until recently.
+The compensation on offer for Cash ISAs and Stocks & Shares ISAs had differed up until recently.

 Cash ISAs, which are offered by banks and building societies, are covered up to £85,000 per person, per firm.

 When it comes to investments, the amount you're covered for was increased from £50,000 to £85,000 in 2019.

 Here's a summary of how the investment compensation limit works, as provided by the FSCS: